jacubero/aws-architect-associate/docs/simplest.rst

 	            "Condition": {
 	                "StringEquals": {
 	                    "s3:RequestObjectTag/Project": "X"
 	                    }
+	             }
+	        }
 	    ]
 	}

-Transfer acceleration
+Transfer Acceleration
 ---------------------

-Transfer acceleration helps increase your transfer speeds.
-Enabling Transfer acceleration provides you with a new URL to use with your application.
+Transfer Acceleration helps increase your transfer speeds.
+Enabling Transfer Acceleration provides you with a new URL to use with your application.

 Event notifications
 -------------------